Jason-cs18/ml-engineer/docs/source/aigc_system.rst

 AIGC System
 ===========

-Compound AI Systems (LLM Agents)
+LLM based agents
 --------------------------------
-What are compound AI systems?
+What are LLM based agents?

-How to build compound AI systems?
+How to build LLM based agents?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 workflow and tools

-How to optimize compound AI systems?
+How to optimize LLm based agents?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 challenges and solutions